radek-sprta/mariner/README.md

 ## Features

-- Search for torrents on Distrowatch, Linuxtracker, KickAssTorrents, PirateBay and TokyoTosho.
+- Search for torrents on Distrowatch, Linuxtracker, KickAssTorrents, PirateBay, TokyoTosho and Nyaa.
 - Download torrent files and copy magnet links to clipboard.
 - Open torrents in your default torrent application.
 - Show torrent details.